 The assumption most enterprise teams carry into competitive analysis is that they're operating from a position of structural advantage.
 More capital, more distribution, more brand history, more retail relationships, more data infrastructure.
 Against a DTC challenger at $50M in revenue, the resource asymmetry looks overwhelming.

 And yet the DTC operator at $50M is frequently outcompeting the enterprise team in specific, measurable ways: customer acquisition efficiency, product iteration speed, retention rate, and the kind of customer intimacy that drives the insight behind the next product launch.
 This isn't startup energy or cultural vibes.
-It's a set of habits, instincts, and operating models that large companies have systematically lost or never developed — and that are more learnable than most enterprise leaders assume.
+It's a set of habits, instincts, and operating models that large companies have systematically lost or never developed, and that are more learnable than most enterprise leaders assume.
+One of those habits is knowing when to borrow another brand's relevance instead of paying for every bit of attention outright.

 DTC operators think in